skramm/homog2d/docs/homog2d_manual.md

 ### 7.2 - Numerical type conversion

-It is of course possible to convert to/from an object templated by a different type:
+It is possible to convert to/from an object templated by a different type (at the cost of a potential precision loss):
 ```C++
 Point2dD pt_double;
 Line2dL  li_long;